 But you know who doesn’t know that?

 Most sexually active female teens.
-In fact, less than 6 percent choose this option, according to a 2017 study.
+In fact, a little more than 8% choose this option, according to the latest National Survey of Family Growth.

 And that’s where you can make a difference.

 If you would like training on Nexplanon and IUD counseling, insertion, and removal, the Texas Campaign to Prevent Teen Pregnancy is offering a free workshop Aug.
-28 in Edinburg.
+28 in Brownsville.
 The training will run in conjunction with the South Texas Adolescent Health Summit, scheduled for Aug.
-28 and 29 at the Edinburg Conference Center at Renaissance.
+28 and 29 at the Brownsville Event Center.
 You don’t have to attend the summit to participate in the workshop, organizers said.

-For more information on the conference, including how to register and hotel accommodations, visit the Texas Campaign to Prevent Teen Pregnancy website or call (512) 791-5110.
+For more information on the conference, including how to register, visit the Texas Campaign to Prevent Teen Pregnancy website or call (512) 791-5110.

 RSVP for LARC training here.